 1. What is a condo conversion?

-A condo conversion is the process of legally subdividing a multi-unit residential building into individual condominium units (split into individual pieces).
-In order for a conversion to occur, it must be approved by local municipalities based on the property meeting a number of ownership and building requirements.
+A condo conversion is the process of legally subdividing a multi-unit residential building into individual units.
+The conversion must first be approved by local authorities based on the property meeting a number of ownership and building requirements.

 2. What is a TIC (Tenants in Common or Tenancy in Common)?

 A TIC is a form of home ownership in which two or more people jointly own a multi-unit residential building.
 TICs are similar to condominiums, but there are important differences: TIC owners own a percentage of an undivided property with exclusive rights rather than an individual unit.